serverless/blog/posts/2018-04-27-automating-ci-for-python-serverless-app-with-circleci.md

 ## Running Tests

-Now thatour tests are written up, let's run them locally before we include them as part of our CI/CD process.
+Now that our tests are written up, let's run them locally before we include them as part of our CI/CD process.

 For running tests we will use [nose](https://nose.readthedocs.io/en/latest/).
 We add the `--with-coverage` flag to run the test with code coverage.
 (Remember, you will need [coverage.js](https://coverage.readthedocs.io/en/coverage-4.5.1/) installed to use coverage.)